tcameronwaller/psychiatry_biomarkers/README.md

-# bipolar_metabolism
+# psychiatry_biomarkers
-analysis on metabolism in bipolar disorder and other psychiatric disorders
+analysis of biomarkers in psychiatric disorders